CHAPTER

 5. Tag question

-A Tag question is a short question added to the end of positive or negative statement.
-Normally a positive statement is followed by a negative tag, and negative statement is followed by a positive tag.
+statement is followed by a negative tag, and negative statement is followed by

 For example: